Jord-Smi/ECE-387-PIR-Motion-Sensor/README.md

 The wiring is also quite simple.
 Hook up an LED to the Arduino Board like you normally would, then the sensor itself only has three pins: power, output, and ground.

-It may be smart to test your sensor using the provided Arduino Test Code to make sure it works.
+It may be smart to test your sensor using the provided Arduino Test Code to make sure it works if you don't think the C code works.
 Make use of the Serial Monitor, it will give you the information you need where a 1 is motion detected and a 0 is no motion detected.

 The avr-gcc compile lines for the C code have also been provided for convenience.